tombonner/jurlp/README.md

 ```

-Any modifications made to the URL will modify the relevant “href” or “src” attribute directly.
-If you want to visit the URL within an elements “href” or “src” attribute, it is possible to call goto on the element.
+Any modifications made to the URL will modify the relevant "href" or "src" attribute directly.
+If you want to visit the URL within an elements "href" or "src" attribute, it is possible to call goto on the element.

 ``` javascript